Fixed Expenses Definition

-Expense management might be the least exciting part of owning and running your small business.
+Expense management might be the least exciting part of owning and running your small business, but exciting or not, it’s a key part of accounting and is crucial to your business’s financial health and profitability.
 After all, seeing the money come in is much more satisfying than watching it go out in the form of expenses.

-Some common examples of fixed expenses include:
+Some fixed expense examples include:

 - Some utilities, especially if you enter into a fixed pricing arrangement with the utility company to “normalize” your payments throughout the year